IBM/vision-terraform/README.md

 IMPORTANT: Back up any datasets or models prior to destruction of underlying VPC infrastructure.

+IMPORTANT: You must also have access to the IBM Entitled Container Registry (i.e. you must be able to get an entitlement key from https://myibm.ibm.com/products-services/containerlibrary that allows access to the Maximo Application Suite).

-NOTE: Please note that provisioning may take approximately twenty minutes.
+NOTE: Please note that provisioning may take approximately ten minutes.

 ## Standalone Terraform Deployment Steps